fix8developer/deploy-flask-postgresql-ubuntu-aws-ec2/README.md

     ssh-keygen -t rsa -b 4096 -C <your_email@example.com>
     ```

-* Note the filename and file location used (I used the default that was created at ***.ssh/id_rsa***).
-* When prompted, create a secure passphrase for your SSH key (do not share or document your passphrase).
+    > Note the filename and file location used (I used the default that was created at ***.ssh/id_rsa***).
+When prompted, create a secure passphrase for your SSH key (do not share or document your passphrase).

 ### Step 7: Copy public key from local machine to virtual machine

 ---

 * Make new directory after login to the grader.

-* When prompted, create a secure passphrase for your SSH key (do not share or document your passphrase).

     ```bash
     sudo mkdir .ssh